WolfgangMehner/vim-plugins/git-support/README.md

       :filetype plugin on

-   This is the minimal content of the file '$HOME/_vimrc'.
-Create one if there is none or use the file in $HOME/vimfiles/git-support/rc as a starting point.
+   This is the minimal content of the file `$HOME/_vimrc`.
+Create one if there is none or use the file in `$HOME/vimfiles/git-support/rc` as a starting point.

 (2.3) Make the plug-in help accessible by typing the following command on the Vim command line:

       :helptags $HOME\vimfiles\doc\

 (2.4) Set the correct executable.
-This is not necessary if 'git' is already on your path.
-See :help g:Git_Executable .
+This is not necessary if `git` is already on your path.
+See `:help g:Git_Executable`.

-(2.5) To get a syntax highlighting closer to the one Git uses, take a look at the suggestions in git-support\rc\additions.vimrc, which offers example settings for bright and dark backgrounds.
+(2.5) To get a syntax highlighting closer to the one Git uses, take a look at the suggestions in `git-support\rc\additions.vimrc`, which offers example settings for bright and dark backgrounds.

-(2.6) Consider additional settings in the file '$HOME/_vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your _vimrc and _gvimrc.
+(2.6) Consider additional settings in the file `$HOME/_vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `_vimrc` and `_gvimrc`.
 You may want to use parts of them.
 The files are documented.

 (3) ADDITIONAL REMARKS